-The role of the permanent protest vigil is to provide a constant presence in the area, which is being threatened by not only several tar sands and oil shale strip-mines, but also by further fracking development, mining, and numerous new infrastructure projects to support fossil fuel and extreme energy development, such as a highways, pipelines, and even proposed rail.
-From PR Springs we are able to witness and document the many violations of health and safety concerns that seem to be a common occurrence at remote sites.
+The role of the permanent protest vigil is to provide a constant presence in the area, which is being threatened by several tar sands and oil shale strip-mines, and further fracking development, mining, and numerous new infrastructure projects to support fossil fuel and extreme energy development, including highways, pipelines, and the Uinta Basin Rail Way.
+From PR Springs we are able to witness and document the many violations of health and safety concerns that are a common occurrence at remote sites.
 Our presence in the area and the attendance to meetings and industry events and activities has given us a great deal of knowledge and information about how harmful and speculative extreme energy projects are.

-The protest vigil is centered around a mobile encampment on state and federal public lands, and the camp itself exists within the 32,000 acres of land that SITLA (the School and Institutional Trust Lands Administration of Utah) has leased to US Oil Sands, a Canadian tar sands strip-mining company.
-These lands in so-called Eastern Utah are traditionally Ute lands, and the strip-mining project itself is located not far from the Ute Uintah & Ouray Reservation.
+The protest vigil is centered around a mobile encampment on state and federal public lands, and the camp itself exists within the 5,800 acres of land that SITLA (the School and Institutional Trust Lands Administration of Utah) has leased to US Oil Sands, a Canadian tar sands strip-mining company.
+These lands in so-called Eastern Utah are traditionally Ute lands within the Uncompahgre reservation.
 This region is pocketed with fossil extraction sites, as both SITLA and the BLM (Bureau of Land Management) have leased hundreds of thousands of acres for destructive development.

 SITLA itself does not have the funds, personnel, or desire to maintain or manage these lands.
 Their only mandate is to lease the lands off for profit, and they require little to no study into the environmental impacts, they themselves have admitted to us that they do not staff their department in such a way that would allow them to monitor or even inspect all of the extraction projects currently taking place.